 They exchanged the truth about God for a lie, and worshiped and served created things rather than the Creator—who is forever praised~ Romans 1:25

-Recently, I have noticed that a lot of people (who really ought to know better) are becoming less and less troubled by the whole notion of lying.
+I have observed that a lot of folks are becoming less and less troubled by the whole notion of lying.

 Hardly a day goes by when I don’t turn on the television and catch a broadcaster or politician saying something with a perfectly straight face that is demonstrably and provably untrue.
 The truly tragic thing about all this is that no one seems to be calling anyone out on it.